 1 tsp cocoa powder

-Allow the mixture to cool (in the fridge for about 30 mins to 1 hour or on the counter for a couple of hours) until it begins to thicken but is not fully solid.
+Allow the mixture to cool in the fridge for about 30 mins or until it begins to solidify but is not fully solid.
 When you poke it with your finger, your finger should leave an indent.
-Then, using a hand mixer, whip the mixture until light and fluffy.
+Then, remove from the fridge.
+Using a hand mixer, whip the mixture until it is light and fluffy.
 This creates a smoother, creamier texture that is easier to apply.

 Transfer the mixture into glass jars or tins by piping or spooning it in while still soft.
 If you follow this recipe your sunscreen shouldn't feel too soft or too firm.
 However, if your sunscreen feels too firm, you can remelt it and add a small amount of liquid oil.
 If it is too soft, remelt and add a bit more beeswax to help it set more firmly.